lod-cloud/datahub2void/README.md

 ## To Do

 * Automatically publish the VoID file to lod-cloud.net
+* Fetch all the data with a single API call instead of one per dataset
 * Add a VoID description for this dataset itself
 * Better validation for URIs, triple numbers, etc
 * Better/other vocabulary for tags?